sueszli/spring-geolocation/README.md

-# Handling geolocation data in Spring-Boot ✨
+# Geo API in Java Spring ✨

 You are asked to provide a backend application that handles geolocation data.